eonum/swiss-hospital-statistics/README.md

 # swiss-hospital-statistics
+This web-based visualization project is developed by a group of students from the [IAM](https://www.iam.unibe.ch/) from the University of Berne and is managed and maintained by [eonum](http://www.eonum.ch/).
+The sources of the visualized data can be found on the [the Swiss Statistics Web site](http://www.bfs.admin.ch/bfs/portal/de/index/themen/14/01/new/nip_detail.html?gnpID=2014-370) maintained by the Federal Statistical Office (FSO).

+The project is deployed at [http://swiss-hospital-statistics.eonum.ch/](http://swiss-hospital-statistics.eonum.ch/)

 ## Goal
 This project aims to visualize swiss hospital statistics.
 The statistics provided by the BFS (Bundesamt für Statistik) are extensive and only partially overseeable.
 Through the help of applicable visualizations this data should be made simpler and easily accessible.